 Google offers an even simpler tool to trace the popularity of search terms over time: Google Trends.
 With Google Trends, you receive the indexed value of the search volume for a chosen keyword, represented as a graph over time.
 You can trace general interest, seasonality and how the online interest in a given keyword is influenced by certain events.
 As an example, you see in the graph below the interest in the keyword “Netflix” in Germany over the last five years.
 You can see the rise over the past five years, peaks every Christmas season, and an additional peak at the time of first COVID-19 lockdown.

 Executing a digitally-driven competitor analysis

-A thorough competitor research is essential in the opening stage of any private equity investment.
+A thorough competitor research is essential in the opening stage of any due diligence private equity investment.
 Here, market analysts will seek to identify major competitors and research their offering, selling proposition and strategy.

 Identification of competitors via keywords analytics

 To identify relevant competitors, market analysts should refrain from Google-searching if the relevant geographical market is not their country of residence.
 This is because the results will be impacted by the settings of the search engine as well as IP address of the device used to search.
 Instead, market analysts should use tools that were developed specifically for search engine marketing or search engine optimization.
 These tools are paid sources, but you can often test them in a free trial to assess their value.

 For example, SEMRush allows market researchers to identify competitors for a given domain based on keyword overlap.
 The tool automatically identifies domains that have the highest number of relevant keywords in common with the domain under consideration.
 This tool also works for paid search terms and trends across different geographies.